Anaheim Resort Transportation

-In 2005, Citizens Against Government Waste criticized an earmark for ART from the United States Congress as wasteful spending.

-In 2010, Disney contracted with ART to run shuttles from a Disney-owned parking lot and all stations to the Disneyland Resort.

 Governance

 ART is owned by the Anaheim Transportation Network, a quasi-government agency organized as a nonprofit corporation.
 Its board of directors is made up of representatives from hotels, local government, tourist attractions, and other businesses in the Anaheim Resort and Platinum Triangle.
 Diana Kotler is the executive director of the organization.

-Service
+Routes

+Fixed routes

+ART operates 12 fixed route lines, however routes may be combined during periods of low demand.
+Most routes serve to connect hotels in the Anaheim and Garden Grove area with the Disneyland Resort.